coenmooij/transport-ui/README.md

 > 😢 The brand colors are unfortunately not really suited for dark mode, as the orange and the purple live on different
 > respective ends of the contrast spectrum.

-For the actually scss I've taken a standard normalize sheet and some google font, next to scaling rem's down to 10px.
+For the actual scss I've taken a standard normalize sheet and some google font, next to scaling rem's down to 10px.

 Oh yes, and check out the favicon. :smile:

 ## Architecture

-The project is too small to seperate into projects or libraries, but functionality (pages/routing/layout), components (html, scss), and the core (services, interfaces, utility) are separate.
+The project is too small to separate into projects or libraries, but functionality (pages/routing/layout), components (html, scss), and the core (services, interfaces, utility) are separate.
 Basic MVC stuff really.

 I've used barrel files (`index.ts`) as much as possible to simplify imports and future-proof refactoring.